-Alumna Crystal Golding has made big strides in the medical field since graduating with Bachelor of Science from Castleton in 2013.
+Alumna Crystal Golding has made big strides in the medical field since graduating with a Bachelor of Science from Castleton in 2013.

 Golding is currently an introduction to clinical medicine (ICM) teaching/research fellow at her alma mater, American University of the Caribbean.
 There, she conducts breast cancer research on the Afro-Caribbean population of women on St. Maarten.
 She also teaches medical students and prepares them for their U.S.-based clinical rotations.

-“Over the last couple months, I’ve been bouncing back and forth to the U.S. completing residency physician interviews,” she said.
+“Over the last couple of months, I’ve been bouncing back and forth to the U.S. completing residency physician interviews,” she said.
 “The goal is to match into a position in March, then begin as an intern in July.”

 Golding says that Castleton had many influences on her education during her undergraduate studies.

-“Its small class sizes and warm, knowledgeable faculty not only encouraged me to learn, but to develop close knit relationships with fellow students and professors,” she explains.
-“The bonds I formed with the faculty of the Natural Sciences department had major influences on my career as a physician.”
+“Its small class sizes and warm, knowledgeable faculty not only encouraged me to learn but to develop close-knit relationships with fellow students and professors,” she explains.
+“The bonds I formed with the faculty of the Natural Sciences Department had major influences on my career as a physician.”

 She adds that she didn’t start her studies with a plan to be a doctor, but says that her mentors at Castleton noticed her passion for science and medicine before she did.